-Link Road approaches to the FGJV Site entrance is prone to ice and slippery conditions, care is advised and Ch40 to be monitored for local updates on approach.
-Other sections of road prone to snow and ice include all roads between Batlow and Tumbarumba, Elliott Way and the Snowy Mountains Highway.
+Link Road approaches to the FGJV Site entrance is prone to ice and slippery conditions.
+FGJV traffic and transport updates available via a dedicated FGJV Traffic WhatsApp group and Ch40 must be to be monitored for local updates on approach.
+Other sections of road prone to snow and ice include all roads between Batlow and Tumbarumba, the Elliott Way and the Snowy Mountains Highway between Adaminaby and Talbingo.

-The Project will shut down during the Winter months (June, July, August) as a measure to mitigate potential interactions of construction traffic with public 'skiing/snow-season-sport-related' traffic.
+The Project will limit its transport footprint by utilising a bus to transport staff into Lobs Hole as a measure to mitigate potential interactions of construction traffic with public 'skiing/snow-season-sport-related' traffic.